-- Make sure your team are on your level - There may be different levels of compliance within a company or even within a department.
+- Match interventions to employee level - There may be different levels of compliance within a company or even within a department.
 Some people comply right away, whereas others will only comply when faced with the threat of legal action.
 Know where your team or department sits on the compliance spectrum and plan interventions accordingly to ensure future compliance.

 - Build relationships - The 'perfect' compliance model is where everyone works together and no one person is held responsible for compliance.
 This can only be done if there are effective relationships between departments and across the supply chain, with clearly-defined responsibilities from a central command.

-- Make use of technology - Instead of having a patchwork of different systems to manage compliance, get technology to do the legwork for you.
+- Harness technology - Instead of having a patchwork of different systems to manage compliance, get technology to do the legwork for you.
 It can bring everything together in one place, help to streamline processes, prevent duplication and simplify compliance.

 - Know your business - How well do you really understand your business - its processes, supply chain, production, marketing or the 'end product'?
 You can't 'do' compliance if you don't 'get' the business.
 What's more, if you are responsible for compliance in parts of the business you don't understand or have no experience of, then reach out and create ownership with those who can help and might have the answer.

 - Speak your employees' language - Take a fresh look at all your compliance documentation (e.g.- processes, procedures, manuals and handbooks).
 Does it speak the same language as those who are reading it?
 Or was it written by the legal team who don't understand its practical use?
 Does it really make sense to those who need to know?
 Compliance demands clarity so be sure to keep it simple!